 Foreclosure rates have a strong correlation with home value recoveries across the United States.
 Since the housing market crash in 2008, home value recovery rates generally are dependent on the rate of foreclosures in the area, with higher foreclosure areas seeing less home value recovery and vice versa.

-Experts, therefore, question whether the neighborhoods that have seen low home value recovery will be able to recovery their pre-recession values before the next market swing.
+Experts, therefore, question whether the neighborhoods that have seen low home value recovery will be able to recover their pre-recession values before the next market swing.

 Marimark Mortgage is based in Tampa, Florida and serves the mortgage needs of homebuyers, homeowners, and investors in Florida, Virginia, and Pennsylvania.